action-ministries/beaction/readme.md

 # A.C.T.I.O.N.
-Christian Center - South
+Christian Center
 A.C.T.I.O.N Christian Center is a church organization under the it's parent ministry, A.C.T.I.O.N.
-Ministries, where Pastor Ike Motley is the senior pastor.
-This platform is a hub for the South County location, located at 100 S. Kirkwood, Kirkwood, MO 63122.

-More information will follow as needed
+Ministries.

+## Feature Wishlist

+### Locations
+* A specific view for each new location that can be easily contstructed

+### Events
+* A 30 calendar with events labeled
+* Event dates pulled in from a backend
+* Page builder for Events

+### Serve
+* A separate ministry page for each ministry
+* Each page constructed with a page-builder

+## Contributions
+See something that you would like to update?
+A Bug?
+Submit a Pull Request!